secorolab/FloorPlan-DSL/README.md

 ## Tutorial

-Modeling an environment can be straight-forward with some background information on how the concepts are specified and related to each other.
-[This tutorial](docs/Tutorial.md) will explain the concepts of the languange and how to position them in the environment.
+Modelling an environment can be straight-forward with some background information on how the concepts are specified and related to each other.
+[This tutorial](docs/Tutorial.md) will explain the concepts of the language and how to position them in the environment.
 An overview of the concepts and their attributes is available [here](docs/concepts.md)

 # Acknowledgement